chakl/hackintosh-g5-cooler/doc/main.md

 R1=100k and C3=100n build a lowpass to turn the PWM signal from the MCU into a (more or less) constant voltage.
 In reality, there remains a ripple voltage on the lowpass output that gets amplified and *might* lead to noticeable oscillations of fan speed.

 The cut-off frequency of the lowpass is calculated as (1 / (2pi RC)).
 With the specified values, the cut-off frequency is around 16 Hz, which leaves some ripple voltage on the output when the MCU drives the PWM signal at its default PWM frequency (Arduino: 490 Hz, ESP8266: 1 kHz).

-Ripple on the fan speed control voltage turned out to be irrelevant for the brushless DC fans we are using.
-There were no noticable oscillations of fan rotation.
+Ripple can be reduced by using higher PWM frequencies than the default.

 Ripple could be reduced further by lowering the cut-off frequency.
 Which means increasing R and/or C. We don't want to use elkos here, so C3 won't go much higher.
 We are hesitating to go higher with R1 as well.
 We could build a 2nd order RC lowpass by simply adding another resistor and capacitor, using the same R and C values.

 Probably not worth the effort, as it can be improved in software by increasing the PWM frequency to >30 kHz, so the RC lowpass will be more efficient.

+Ripple on the fan speed control voltage turned out to be irrelevant for the brushless DC fans we are using.
+There were no noticable oscillations of fan rotation.

 #### OpAmp